-- 1. Strategy;
+- Strategy;

 - 2. Governance;

-- 3. Risk and Impact Management (TNFD) / Impact, risk and opportunity management (ESRS);
+- 3. Risk and Impact Management (TNFD) / Impact, risk and opportunity management (ESRS); and

 - 4. Metrics and Targets.

-These four pillars or reporting areas were originally identified by the TCFD (which calls the third pillar 'Risk management') and are also embedded into other standards like the IFRS sustainability standards S1 and S2.
+These four pillars or reporting areas were originally identified by the TCFD (which calls the third pillar 'Risk management') and are also embedded into other standards such as the IFRS sustainability standards S1 and S2.

-Figure 3: Both the TNFD and CSRD have followed the TCFD four pillars with adaptation to enable double materiality e.
-High-level mapping of TNFD's Recommended Disclosures against the ESRS
+Figure 3: Both the TNFD and CSRD have followed the TCFD's four pillars with adaptation to enable double materiality e.
+Correspondence of the TNFD's Recommended Disclosures and the ESRS

-Part 2 of the document, the 'Correspondence table', provides preparers with a granular comparison of TNFD recommended disclosures and the corresponding ESRS.
-More specifically, for each TNFD disclosure recommendation and core metric it lists those ESRS disclosure requirements that cover aspects addressed by TNFD and, where relevant, it includes comments to highlight differences among the disclosures (for instance, differences in the terminology used or the scope covered by the disclosures).
+Part 2 of the document, the 'correspondence table', provides preparers with a granular comparison of TNFD-recommended disclosures with corresponding ESRS.
+More specifically, for each TNFD disclosure recommendation and for each core metric, it lists those ESRS disclosure requirements that cover aspects addressed by the TNFD, and, where relevant, it includes comments to highlight differences among the disclosures (for instance, differences in the terminology used or the scope covered by the disclosures).

-The table below in provides an overview of the 14 disclosure recommendations of TNFD and the corresponding ESRS (the correspondence table in Part 2 shows this table in more detail and includes a mapping of TNFD's core metrics):
+The table below provides an overview of the 14 disclosure recommendations of the TNFD and the corresponding ESRS (the correspondence table in Part 2 shows this table in more detail and includes the correspondence of TNFD's core metrics and the ESRS).